 Blepharoplasty, Eyelid Surgery

-Cosmetic surgery of the eyes, called Blepharoplasty, is designed to improve the appearance of the upper eyelids, lower eyelids or both.
-Blepharoplasty at Sargent Plastic Surgery in Salt Lake City and Bountiful, Utah, can give your eyes a more rested, youthful appearance.
-Excess skin is removed, the underlying muscle is tightened in the lower eyelid with repositioning of fat to decrease the appearance of puffiness or bags.
+Cosmetic surgery of the eyes, called Blepharoplasty, is designed to improve the appearance of the upper eyelids, lower eyelids, or both.
+Blepharoplasty can give your eyes a more rested, youthful appearance.
+Excess skin is removed and the underlying muscle is tightened in the lower eyelid with repositioning of fat to decrease the appearance of puffiness or bags.

 Who Is A Candidate For Eyelid Surgery?